buddhist-uni/buddhist-uni.github.io/_content/papers/theravada-buddhism-in-cambodia_bunsim-preah-maha-chuon.md

 pages: "99--104"
 ---

-A brief overview of the history and present of Buddhism in Cambodia along with a few thoughts on where monasticism in the country is headed.
+This paper gives a brief overview of the history and present of Buddhism in Cambodia, along with a few thoughts on where monasticism in the country is headed.

 Notice, in particular, the formal and ideological similarities to Thai Buddhism on display here.